Are You At Your Wits End Parenting Your Young Child?

 At this age, therapy is often more about providing family support and helping parents to understand what’s going on with their child than it is about individual child therapy.
 If you have concerns about your child, your BPS therapist can help you develop the skills to work through issues, learn new ways to connect with your child and help you build a stronger relationship.
 Getting help with issues now can prepare you on what to expect and to be better equipped to handle new challenges as they arise.

-We encourage you to schedule a increase the likelihood of a good fit, BPS offers an online therapist directory with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
-We will work with you to determine what your child’s specific issues are and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory which will help to determine what your child’s specific issues are and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.

 Check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with early childhood issues.